jes/scamp-cpu/ucode/README.md

 Comments begin with "#" and run to the end of the line.
 All excess whitespace is ignored.

-Each instruction begins with a name for the instruction, although this is currently ignored.
-The name is followed by a colon, followed by the number for the opcode.
-These are represented in hex, and are required to count up sequentially starting from 0.
+Each instruction begins with a name for the instruction.
+The name is followed by a colon, optionally followed by the number for the opcode.
+These are represented in hex and, where present, are required to count up sequentially starting from 0.
 Example:

     clc: 0a    # The 'clc' instruction has opcode 0x0a

-After the label and opcode number comes 1 microinstruction per line.
+A comment on the same line as the instruction name turns into the text that eventually appears at the bottom of the "hover" box on the instruction set cheatsheet.

+A line in the microcde that says " # clobbers: ..." turns into an indication in the cheatsheet that that instruction clobbers the given register.
+This is only required where it can't be worked out automatically by mk-table-html, e.g. for r254.

 Each microinstruction consists of several control bits, e.g.

     PO AI